BrainObjects/BrainObjectDocs/Tracing_and_Logging.md

 Tracing is basically like structured logging, but …

 - A trace has two timestamps: a "begin" and an "end"
-- A trace know the ID of its parentTraceSpanID
+- A trace know the ID of its `parentTraceSpanID`

 #### Main "tracing gotchas"

-The main problem is … How do "hand down" the parentTraceSpanID?
+The main problem is … How do "hand down" the `parentTraceSpanID`?

 A trivial solution would be: "Just do it by hand"

 - (+) Pro
   - this is easy to implement.
-Simply put a "parentSpanID" variable into every strict/class that should perform tracing and set it to the "correct" value when creating that objects.
+Simply put a `parentTraceSpanID` variable into every strict/class that should perform tracing and set it to the "correct" value when creating that objects.
 - (-) Con
   - in multithreaded systems this can very easily product totally incorrect "traces" if people do not pay attanetion and fully understand what they are doing.